Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Experimental Results

 \subsubsection{Results}

-We set hyperparameters for AdaLoRA-L on the three models as follows: the number of frozen Common API Layers is set to 8, 8, and 10 for Qwen2.5-Coder, DeepSeek-Coder, and StarCoder2, respectively; the number of edited Specific API Layers is uniformly set to 8 across all three models.
+We set hyperparameters for AdaLoRA-L on the three models as follows: the number of frozen Common API Layers is set to 8, 8, and 4 for Qwen2.5-Coder, DeepSeek-Coder, and CodeGemma, respectively; the number of edited Specific API Layers is set to 4 for CodeGemma and 8 for the other two models.
 Table \ref{tab:adaloral-performance} presents the performance improvements of AdaLoRA-L compared to AdaLoRA.
-To evaluate the statistical significance of the differences between AdaLoRA-L and AdaLoRA, we employ the Wilcoxon signed-rank test \cite{Wilcoxon} with the Benjamini-Hochberg correction procedure \cite{Haynes2013}.
+To evaluate the statistical significance of differences between AdaLoRA-L and baselines, we employ the Wilcoxon signed-rank test~\cite{Wilcoxon} with the Benjamini-Hochberg correction procedure~\cite{Haynes2013}.
 An asterisk (*) following the performance value indicates a statistically significant difference.
-In terms of Effectiveness: AdaLoRA-L achieves performance gains on two models, except for a slight underperformance relative to AdaLoRA on StarCoder2.
-In terms of Generalization: It outperforms AdaLoRA on two models, with only a minor deficit observed on DeepSeek-Coder.
+In terms of Effectiveness, AdaLoRA-L achieves consistent performance gains across all three models.
+In terms of Generalization, it outperforms AdaLoRA on two models, with only a minor deficit observed on DeepSeek-Coder.
 Notably, in both Portability and Specificity, AdaLoRA-L consistently surpasses AdaLoRA across all three LLMs.
-Specifically, Portability shows relative improvements of 6.9\%, 4.7\%, and 29.8\% on the three models in terms of AEM.
-Specificity exhibits substantial relative gains of 836.2\%, 33.5\%, and 310.2\% in AEM.
+Specifically, Portability shows relative improvements of 4.1\%, 13.6\%, and 29.8\% on the three models in terms of AEM.
+Specificity exhibits substantial relative gains of 79.1\%, 67.6\%, and 45.5\% in AEM.
 Moreover, statistical tests confirm that these improvements are significant.
-This result clearly demonstrates that our proposed layer localization method not only substantially enhances the Specificity of AdaLoRA but also maximally preserves its performance in the other three dimensions.
-It is worth noting that while AEM values are not particularly high, BLEU and ROUGE-L scores reach above 0.762 (with a perfect match at 1), confirming that AdaLoRA-L still achieves reasonable Specificity.
-Furthermore, the API updating method \texttt{REPLACEAPI} proposed by Wang et al.~\cite{wang2024llms} only achieves an EM score of 0.422 and 0.317 in terms of Effectiveness on StarCoder2 and DeepSeek-Coder respectively, as reported in the paper, which lags behind AdaLoRA-L.
+This result clearly demonstrates that our proposed layer localization method not only substantially enhances the Specificity of AdaLoRA but also preserves its performance across the other three dimensions.